 - Projects that increase the amount of wastewater generated or change the method of disposal; - Installation of utilities that would result in increased capacity; - Construction of new buildings and other structures in the CSA that are not replacements of existing buildings.
 This would depend on the scale and nature of the project.
 For example, a new storage shed could be covered under the class screening, but a new washroom building might be excluded if it increases the amount of wastewater generated.
-A new woodbin could be covered by the class screening, but a new generator might be excluded if it increases the capacity for power supplied to an area. - Projects that have the potential to impact environmentally sensitive sites or Zone I areas (as described in Sections 3.2 & 3.3); - Projects in or near critical wildlife areas including movement corridors (as defined in Appendix B); - Projects on land within 30 m of water bodies;
+A new woodbin could be covered by the class screening, but a new generator might be excluded if it increases the capacity for power supplied to an area.

-• Projects that may affect cultural resources.
+- Projects that have the potential to impact Environmentally Sensitive Sites (ESSs) or Zone I (Special Preservation) areas (as described in Sections 4.2 & 4.3); - Projects in or near critical wildlife areas including movement corridors; - Projects on land within 30 m of water bodies; - Projects that may affect cultural resources; - Vegetation management projects where the scope of the tree removal is large or if a relatively large percentage of the forest stand density or canopy cover is to be removed.

-Notwithstanding the criteria outlined above, the Environmental Assessment Office may require an individual environmental assessment for any project, if the circumstances warrant such an approach.
+Notwithstanding the criteria outlined above, the Parks Canada Environmental Assessment Office may require an individual EA for any project, if the circumstances warrant such an approach.